dcbrwn/stick/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/d56309aed4f0a8657ed5/maintainability)](https://codeclimate.com/github/dcbrwn/stick/maintainability)

 This is a POC implementation of a rendering library with following goals:
 - Simple API with as few layers of indirection as possible.
-One should easily be able to grasp how the thing works
+One should (relatively 😟) easily be able to grasp how the thing works
 - Fine-grained DOM updates, without intermediate layers like VirtualDOM
 - Decent perceptible performance and low memory footprint
 - Embrace the platform.
 Particularly WebComponents and default devtools, which already exist in browsers